qrtl/sfaj-custom/account_move_delivery_invoice/README.rst

 |badge1| |badge2| |badge3|

-This module adds an action to print the invoice as a delivery slip.
+This module adds an action to print a delivery invoice from Odoo’s customer invoices.

 **Table of contents**